SmallhillCZ/routesjs/docs/index.md

  - Automatic named links generation for **discoverable APIs based on defined routes based on availability** (routes automatically appear in root API endpoint and individual documents' _links array depending if they are available)
  - **Permission-based and workflow-based based filtering of routes and links**, i. e. what user can and what is possible for document respecitvely.
  - **Access control based on roles and document properties** allowing for checking against documents (if user has certain permission on a document) and filtering documents based on permission (which documents user has permission on)

- If you know about any, please let me know, I will gladly shut this down in a minute :)

 # Examples